SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/global-buttons.md

 # Global buttons

 The global buttons appear throughout the user interface.
-Some of them are in the main screen, while others are in the various dialogs.
+Some are in the main screen, while others are in the various dialogs.

 ## Global buttons in Standard CRM